Teaching English Abroad Salaries – Where Can You Make the Most Money?

 At what type of school will you teach?

 Whether you work at a public school or a private language institute can also affect your salary.
 Depending on the country, some public schools may pay better because of access to government funding.
-On the other hand, there are many instances when private language schools offer a higher salary because they can also charge parents more to enroll their kids and, therefore, may have a bigger budget.
+On the other hand, there are many instances when private language schools offer a higher English teacher salary because they can also charge parents more to enroll their kids and, therefore, may have a bigger budget.

 The level at which you teach can also play an important role in your salary.
 You will almost certainly make more teaching at a university versus teaching English to young learners at a primary school.
 You may also make more teaching business English for a large company than teaching conversation classes at a local community center.